Danny Havoc: Combat Zone Wrestling (2005–2017)

-Havoc was born Grant Berkland on May 19, 1986, in Cylinder, Iowa, and started wrestling in his family's barn with his friends after school.
+Havoc started wrestling in his family's barn with his friends after school.
 After watching many wrestling tapes and specifically after attending Combat Zone Wrestling's Cage of Death 6 event, Havoc traveled to Philadelphia to try out for CZW.
 After training for a few months, Havoc made his debut in the student battle royal at Tournament of Death 4 on July 30, 2005.
 At one point during the match, Havoc was set on fire by Whacks.

 He made his singles debut at the first annual Chri$ Ca$h memorial show on September 10, 2005.
 He defeated fellow CZW Academy graduate Andy Sumner with a Death Valley driver off the ring apron through a barbed-wire board propped up on two chairs outside the ring.
 He started a long feud with D. J. Hyde that included matches on CZW shows as well as STF (Stars of the Future) and NEXT shows.
 Havoc finally defeated Hyde at CZW's April 2006 show Any Questions? and, post-match, Hyde threw Havoc off of a balcony through a table.

 Havoc won the World Junior Heavyweight Championship at the third annual Chri$ Ca$h memorial show on September 8 by defeating Joker, Scotty Vortekz, "Diehard" Dustin Lee, and Drake Younger in a five-way match.
 On December 1, Havoc made it to the finals of IWA Deep South's "Carnage Cup" tournament before falling to Freakshow.
 A week later, on December 8, at CZW's flagship show, Cage of Death, Havoc was the last member of Team CZW left standing on the top of the cage at the end of the big Cage of Death match.